-- Owner possesses a current, valid auto dismantler's license issued by the California Department of Motor Vehicles. - Owner possesses a current, valid Hazardous Material Generator and Storage Permit issued by the California Environmental Protection Agency. - Owner has a current, approved State of California Storm Water Pollution Control Plan. - Owner has had a valid California business license for a minimum of the last two years. - Location where vehicles are to be dismantled must be real property within 50 miles of the District boundaries. - A minimum of one (1) employee has been trained by the District regarding the SECAT Program. - Owner agrees to allow the District to inspect vehicles covered under this agreement during normal business hours.
+- Owner possesses a current, valid auto dismantler's license issued by the California Department of Motor Vehicles. - Owner possesses a current, valid Hazardous Material Generator and Storage Permit issued by the California Environmental Protection Agency. - Owner has a current, approved State of California Storm Water Pollution Control Plan. - Owner has had a valid California business license for a minimum of the last two years. - A minimum of one (1) employee has been trained by the District regarding the SECAT Program. - Owner agrees to allow the District to inspect vehicles covered under this agreement during normal business hours.